-Personal Care Services (PCS)are non-medical support services to assist the beneficiary in meeting daily living needs and ensure optimal functioning at home and/or in the community.
-Services must be provided in accordance with a participant's PSS.
-Personal Care Service include assistance with eating, bathing, dressing, personal hygiene, and activities of daily living.
+Personal Care Services (PCS) are non-medical support services to assist the person in meeting daily living needs and ensure optimal functioning at home and/or in the community.
+Services must be provided in accordance with a person's PSS.
+Personal Care Service include: assistance with eating, bathing, dressing, personal hygiene, and activities of daily living.
 Meal preparation may be provided, however, the cost of meals is not covered.
 Housekeeping chores may be provided if the care is essential to the health and welfare of the individual, rather than the individual's family.
-Personal Care Service may also involve hands-on assistance or cuing/prompting the participant to perform a task; accompanying and assisting the participant in accessing community resources and participating in community activities; supervision and monitoring in the participant's home, during transportation, and in the community setting.
-The Personal Care Service may accompany, when medically justified, participants during transport with transport provided by the Medicaid NET provider.
+Personal Care Service may also involve hands-on assistance or cuing/prompting the person to perform a task; accompanying and assisting the person in accessing community resources and participating in community activities; supervision and monitoring in the person's home, during transportation, and in the community setting.
+If the person's transportation is being provided by the Medicaid NET provider, the PCS provider may only accompany the person when medically justified.
+However, they may accompany the participant in the community without justification by any other means of authorized transportation, provided that they are not driving the vehicle in which the participant is being transported.